-CAMP is part of an off campus location housing the Department of Psychiatry and Behavioral Sciences and all affiliated outpatient services.
+CAMP is part of an off-campus location housing the Department of Psychiatry and Behavioral Sciences and all affiliated outpatient services.
 The building has recently been remodeled and includes multiple patient care rooms and research space.
 Psychology interns will share a common space furnished with multiple computers, phones, and space to read and write reports or notes.
 Patient care offices, testing offices, and group rooms are signed out and reserved as needed for treatment services.
 All offices are professionally and tastefully furnished with a desk, desk chair, telephone, couches, and other typical office accessories.
-Two clinic personnel are designated to assist interns with administrative and clerical assistance; these include helping interns with room scheduling, scoring standardized assessment protocols, signing up for malpractice insurance, coordinating research activities, billing for services, etc. All psychology interns have access to computers and Internet services.
+Two clinic personnel are designated to assist interns with administrative and clerical assistance; these include helping interns with room scheduling, scoring standardized assessment protocols, signing up for malpractice insurance, coordinating research activities, billing for services, ordering supplies, etc. All psychology interns have access to computers, video recording devices, and internet services.

-TRAINING STAFF
+TRAINING FACULTY

-Primary Supervisors
+Primary and Secondary Supervisors